webex/PartnerAdministrationRefApp/README.md

 *   `manager`: Contains manager classes that encapsulate business logic for interacting with APIs.
 *   `input`: Includes input provider classes for collecting user input.
-*   `mapper`: Contains mappers for converting API responses to internal models.
+*   `mapper`: Contains mappers for converting internal data models into API request objects.
 *   `model`: Defines data models used throughout the application.
 *   `auth`: Provides functionality for managing access tokens, including obtaining, refreshing, and attaching them to API requests for secure authentication.
-*   `client`: Includes the WebexClient class for making API calls and handling responses.
+*   `client`: Includes the `WebexClient` class for making API calls and handling responses.
 *   `util`: Provides utility classes for common tasks like pagination and error parsing.

 ## Installation